Before Leaving to Study Abroad

 The Office of International Affairs holds a General Pre-Departure Orientation for Study Abroad each Spring semester.
 ALL students studying abroad are required to attend a pre-departure orientation, regardless of their program type.
 Students are strongly encouraged to invite their parents to this meeting.

-Mandatory Spring Pre-Departure Orientation will be held in the Spring semester of 2014
+Mandatory Spring Pre-Departure Orientation will be

 A Notary will be on site to notarize documents as needed.